 Importantly, notice that I said, “documented by an IPS.”
-If you don’t have one for each trust, please have the foresight to stop here and develop one for each trust that memorializes goals and needs, and based on an analysis of long-term return probabilities and risks, sets longterm, diversified asset allocation targets and minimum and maximum allocation risk control ranges around those long-term targets.
+If you don’t have one for each trust or foundation, please have the foresight to stop here and develop one for each client that memorializes goals and needs, and based on an analysis of long-term return probabilities and risks, sets long-term, diversified asset allocation targets and minimum and maximum allocation risk control ranges around those long-term targets.

 Assuming you have an IPS, also notice, I didn’t say a responsibility to outperform an asset class.

-I’m sure this can be debated, but if you think Buffett, Munger and many other seasoned professionals are correct when they suggest that the key to success is avoiding mistakes, then the independent evidence seems to be clear.
+I’m sure this can be debated, but if you think Buffett and many other seasoned professionals are correct when they suggest that the key to success is avoiding mistakes, then the independent evidence seems to be clear.